Conservative MP accused of 'bullying' behaviour towards female Labour MP

 “This case is shameful.
 I’m not going to name names, but it’s a man, a government MP and an opposition MP, a female.”

-Sheerman did not name names or expand further on the incident.
-However, Business Insider has heard from sources inside and outside Parliament that the two MPs in question are Conservative MP Jason McCartney and Labour MP Paula Sherriff.
+Sheerman did not expand further on the incident.
+However, Business Insider heard from a source inside Parliament that the two MPs in question are Conservative MP Jason McCartney and Labour MP Paula Sherriff.

 McCartney, who is the MP for Colne Valley, got into an altercation with Sheriff when the two were in the voting lobbies together on January 11 this year.